 Do I need to wear a face covering?

 It is required to wear face coverings in public indoor spaces in all counties.
-Face coverings are also required in outdoor public spaces where physical distance cannot be maintained.
-Children and people with medical conditions or disabilities that prevent them from wearing face coverings.
+Face coverings are also required in outdoor public spaces where physical distance cannot be maintained; exceptions include children under 5 and people with medical conditions or disabilities that prevent them from wearing face coverings.

 Indoor examples include (but are not limited to): restaurants, hotels, grocery/retail stores, museums, public restrooms, public transit.